JetBrains/guide/site/java/tips/turn-on-preview-features/index.md

 thumbnail: ./thumbnail.png
 video: "https://youtu.be/Svr-rcfJSyM"
 callToAction:
-  {
-    url: "/java/tips/download-jdk/",
+  url: "/java/tips/download-jdk/"
-    message: "Did you know you can get IntelliJ IDEA to download your JDK too?", }
+  message: "Did you know you can get IntelliJ IDEA to download your JDK too?"
 ---

 If you want to use preview features in the latest versions of Java in IntelliJ IDEA, you need to set the language level to _Preview_.